oracle-livelabs/oci/oci-multicloud-connectivity/drg/drg.md

 In this lab you will:

-* Build a Dynamic Routing Gateway (DRG) to serve as a private connectivity gateway for the VCN deployed in the previous lab.
+* Build a Dynamic Routing Gateway (DRG) to serve as a private connectivity gateway for the VCN deployed in the previous lab

+### Prerequisites

+* Tasks completed in the previous lab
+* OCI console access with DRG deployment permissions

 ### Video Walkthrough